This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- E-cigarettes may contain chemicals and heavy metals.
-Over time, these chemicals and metals may cause cancer or other illnesses.
+- E-cigarettes can put chemicals and heavy metals into your body.
+Metals include nickel, tin, and aluminium.
+The metals can go into your bloodstream and lungs.
+Over time, these chemicals and metals may cause cancer or a lung illness.
 The chemicals may also worsen lung conditions such as asthma or chronic obstructive pulmonary disease (COPD).

-- Too much nicotine may lead to poisoning.
-You may get too much nicotine by inhaling the vapor or by spilling nicotine on your skin.
+- You may develop nicotine poisoning.
+You can get too much nicotine by inhaling the vapor or by spilling nicotine on your skin.
 Nicotine poisoning can cause heart failure and other life-threatening problems.
+You may start vomiting or have a fast heartbeat, trouble breathing, or shortness of breath.

-- The vapor from e-cigarettes contains nicotine and chemicals that cause cancer.
-This can make it harmful for those who breathe it in.
-Do not smoke an e-cigarette indoors or in your car.
-Do not smoke near babies or children.
+- Chemicals in secondhand e-cigarettes may increase the risk for cancer.
+The vapor you exhale still contains metals and toxic substances.
+Do not use an e-cigarette indoors or in your car.
+Do not use it near babies or children.

 - Children are at higher risk for nicotine poisoning than adults.
-This is because children need smaller doses of nicotine to cause poisoning.
-Children can get nicotine poisoning from using an e-cigarette, breathing secondhand vapor, or if nicotine liquid gets onto their skin.
+Children can be poisoned using an e-cigarette, breathing secondhand vapor, or getting nicotine liquid onto their skin.
 A child is at risk for life-threatening poisoning if he or she swallows even a small amount of liquid nicotine.

 - Nicotine replacement therapy (NRT) such as nicotine patches, gum, or lozenges may help reduce your nicotine cravings.
 You may get these without a doctor's order.